bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 While MSL aggregates cognitive abilities to improve performance of execution, the local or distributed network specifically encoding different features of the sequence is only partialy known.

 Cortical networks are critical to sequence learning for which large-scale network is activated [@dayan_neuroplasticity_2011] including primary and supplementary motor cortices as well as posterior parietal and dorso-lateral prefrontal cortices.
-The execution implicates primary motor cortex which is topologically structured to encode both single and multi-joint finger movements [@diedrichsen_two_2013;@ejaz_hand_2015].
+The execution implicates primary motor cortex which is topologically structured to encode both single and multi-joint finger movements [@diedrichsen_two_2013;@ejaz_hand_2015;@shen_decoding_2014].
-While motor execution network is strongly lateralized to the cortex contralateral to the effector, ipsilateral activity and finger specific neural patterns are also observed [@diedrichsen_two_2013] that might enable bi-manual coordination.
+While motor execution network is strongly lateralized to the cortex contralateral to the effector limb, ipsilateral activity and finger specific neural patterns are also observed [@diedrichsen_two_2013] that might enable bi-manual coordination.

 At the subcortical level, hippocampus and striatum [@albouy_hippocampus_2013] were also identified as important players in the learning and consolidation of motor sequences.
 Hippocampus is a major memory structure that not only encodes episodic memory but also supports procedural memory acquisition in it's early stages [@ref].
-On the other hand, the striatum participates in automation of sequences processing through reinforcement learning [@jin_basal_2014;@graybiel_striatum:_2015], but is not limited to procedural motor skills.
+On the other hand, the striatum participates in automation of sequences processing through reinforcement learning [@jin_basal_2014;@graybiel_striatum_2015], but is not limited to procedural motor skills.
 Optimality of motor production is progressively attained through local optimization of transition often achieved through chunking of sub-sequences [@rosenbaum_hierarchical_1983;@diedrichsen_motor_2015], which variations are explored during learning process and depends on learning strategy [@lungu_striatal_2014].
 The generality of such structures for learning sequences could also support the transfer between modality [@mosha_unstable_2016].